Ordinary (church officer)

-Pope Pius XI (left), depicted in this window at the Cathedral of Our Lady of Peace, Honolulu, was (according to the Roman Catholic Church) ordinary of the universal Church as well as the Diocese of Rome from 1922 to 1939.
-At the same time, Bishop Stephen Alencastre (facing viewer), Apostolic Vicar of the Sandwich Islands, was the ordinary of what is now the Diocese of Honolulu.
+Pope Pius XI (left), depicted in this window at the Cathedral of Our Lady of Peace, Honolulu, was ordinary of the universal Church as well as of the Diocese of Rome from 1922 to 1939.
+Bishop Stephen Alencastre (right), Apostolic Vicar of the Sandwich Islands, was the ordinary of what is now the Diocese of Honolulu.

-An ordinary (from Latin ordinarius) is an officer of a church or civic authority who by reason of office has ordinary power to execute laws.
+An ordinary (from Latin ordinarius, meaning "overseer") is an officer of a church or civic authority who by reason of office has ordinary power to execute laws.

-Such officers are found in hierarchically organised churches of Western Christianity which have an ecclesiastical legal system.
-For example, diocesan bishops are ordinaries in the Catholic Church and the Church of England.
+Such officers feature in hierarchically organised churches of Western Christianity which have an ecclesiastical legal-system.
+For example, diocesan bishops are ordinaries in the Catholic Church and in the Church of England.
 In Eastern Christianity, a corresponding officer is called a hierarch (from Greek ἱεράρχης hierarkhēs "president of sacred rites, high-priest" which comes in turn from τὰ ἱερά ta hiera, "the sacred rites" and ἄρχω arkhō, "I rule").

+During at least the 17th and 18th centuries in England the title of "Ordinary" could designate a prison chaplain, such as the one who attended condemned prisoners before their execution at Newgate.